gojomo/zibcoin.org/index.md

 </td></tr></table>

 * Quote zib values, alongside or in preference to Bitcoin!
 Active demonstration is the best real-world test and teacher.
-* Offer zibcoin as an option or default denomination in software and services.
+* Offer zib as an option or default denomination in software and services.
 * Improve this website via pull-requests to its [Github project](https://github.com/gojomo/zibcoin.org).
 Ideas:
     * icons/images/buttons/badges which promote/explain the unit
     * FAQs